Airborne-Pollutant-Pathfinder/APP-database-hook/README.md

 can be subscribed to for listeners to know when data has been updated.
 The SSE is located at `/sse`, with an endpoint to connect to after (i.e. `/sse/captured-pollutant`).

-Below is an example of a webhook listener in Java using Spring WebFlux:
+Below is an example of an SSE listener in Java using Spring WebFlux:

 ```java
 WebClient client = WebClient.create("http://localhost:8080/sse");